-Thérèse Raquin (Theatre Royal Bath version)
+Thérèse Raquin (Theatre Royal Bath stage version)

 A story of lust, madness and destruction set in the backstreets of Paris.
 Based on Emile Zola's classic novel.